nataliakiselev/nataliakiselev/README.md

 ### Hi there 👋, my name is Natalia.

-I am a graduate Web Developer specialising in JavaScript, React and CSS, using Node.js on the back-end.
+I am a graduate Full Stack Web Developer specialising in JavaScript, React and CSS, utilising Node.js and Express.

 With over 15 years of experience in creative industries, I combine tech skills with professional-quality design aesthetics.